- Ruby Beltrán HumanitiesXHumanities

 Upon completion of my service I attended San Diego State University to get my credential in the Social Sciences.
 Afterwards, I joined the beloved King Chavez Charter School Organization and taught World History for one year before switching to my other passion, Math, which I taught for five years.

 I recently completed a Masters in Education in Science, Technology, Engineering, Arts and Math at the University of San Diego.

-It is my second year at High Tech High and I cherish this great opportunity to learn.
+It is my third year with the High Tech High organization and I cherish this great opportunity to learn.

-When I'm not at school, I enjoy running with my girls, reading non-fiction books, swimming to relieve stress and cooking all types of foods. #blessed
+When I'm not at school, I enjoy doing activities with my girls, training for my next triathlon race and cooking all types of foods. #blessed

 - Kyle Linnik Math/ScienceXMath/Science

 Growing up as a child, Kyle had one real passion in his education – Science.
 Not knowing what career to pursue, he began working towards his B.S. in Biology at SDSU.
 During his junior year, he met his wife Charlene Linnik, who just so happens to be the wonderful art instructor at High Tech Middle Point Loma.
 She introduced him to a new passion he never new he had – Education.
 Once he opened his eyes to this rewarding career path, he enrolled in SDSU’s credentialing program, rounding out his education.